valkey-io/valkey-doc/topics/bloomfilters.md

 16) (integer) 26214300
 ```

+### Advanced Properties

+Seed - The seed used by the bloom filter can be specified by the user in the BF.INSERT command.
+This property is only useful if you have a specific 32 byte seed that you want your bloom filter to use.
+By defualt every bloom filter will use a random seed.

+Tightening Ratio - We do not recommend fine tuning this unless there is a specific use case for lower memory usage with higher false positive or vice versa.

 ## Performance

 The bloom commands which involve adding items or checking the existence of items have a time complexity of O(N * K) where N is the number of hash functions used by the bloom filter and K is the number of elements being inserted.
 This means that both BF.ADD and BF.EXISTS are both O(N) as they only operate on one item.